-The Worker's Compensation Board administers the Industrial First Aid examination which can be taken by persons who are 19 years of age and over.
-The \$16 examination fee is the responsibility of the trainee, and is paid at the time of the examination.
+The Workers' Compensation Board administers the Industrial First Aid examination which can be taken by persons who are 19 years of age and over.
+The \$16 examination fee is the responsibility of the trainee, and is paid one week prior to the examination.